carpentries/lesson-development-training/episodes/18-preparing.md

    - What did not?
    - What will you do differently next time?
    - What will you change in your material you taught?
-     We will refer to these notes when we reconvene for the last section of this training.
+     We will refer to these notes when we reconvene for the last episode of this training.
 3. Based on your experience teaching the material and the feedback you received from your learners and helpers, make a list of issues you have identified with the material you prepared, e.g.
    - examples that did not work as expected,